seamplex/feenox/doc/sds.md

 :   Since it is [open source](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/), advanced users can detect and correct bugs and even improve the algorithms.
 [Given enough eyeballs, all bugs are shallow.](https://en.wikipedia.org/wiki/Linus%27s_law)

-FeenoX’ main development architecture is [Debian GNU/Linux](https://www.debian.org/) running over 64-bits Intel-compatible processors.
+FeenoX’s main development architecture is [Debian GNU/Linux](https://www.debian.org/) running over 64-bits Intel-compatible processors.
 All the dependencies are free and/or open source and already available in Debian’s latest stable official repositories, as explained in @sec:deployment.

 The POSIX standard is followed whenever possible, allowing thus FeenoX to be compiled in other operating systems and architectures such as Windows (using [Cygwin](https://www.cygwin.com/)) and MacOS.
 The build procedure is the well-known and mature `./configure && make` command.